JOHNSANJITH/KAST/README.md

 ## Media
-An album of screenshots of the website can be found [here].
+Any local media files can be uploaded and viewed

 ## Contributing